wluc9875/wluc9875.github.io/iUFCExport/index.md

 2) Install the Lua script on the PC where you installed DCS.
 Follow these [instructions](https://github.com/wluc9875/iUFCExport-LuaScript#readme).

-3) (Optional) If after installing everything as explained in steps 1 and 2, you can't control DCS from your iPad, you may have to configure a different outbound IP address.
-Follow these [instructions](https://github.com/wluc9875/iUFCExport-iPad#configuration).
+3) (Optional) If after installing everything as explained in steps 1 and 2, you can't control DCS from your iPad, or you can't see anything in the UFC displays on your iPad, you may have to do some additional configuration.
+Follow these [instructions](https://github.com/wluc9875/iUFCExport-iPad#configuration) to configure the iPad application.

 ## Current version